Jubatian/rrpge-spec/specs/kcall.rst

 Notifies the kernel that the application does not need the given device any more.
-When encountering this call, the kernel discards the device from the application state, resetting it's field to zero (0xEC0 - 0xECF in ROPD, see "ropddump.rst").
+When encountering this call, the kernel discards the device from the application state, resetting it's field to zero (0x070 - 0x07F, see "state.rst").
 Furthermore the given device will behave as non-existent (all functions returning according to N/S).

 For more on the behavior and handling of input devices, see "inputdev.rst".